Junkers Ju 290: Design and development

-The Junkers 290 was developed directly from the Ju 90 airliner, versions of which had been evaluated for military purposes, and was intended to replace the relatively slow Focke-Wulf Fw 200 Condor which by 1942 was proving increasingly vulnerable when confronted by Royal Air Force aircraft; the Fw 200's airframe lacked sufficient strength for the role in any case.
-The Ju 290 was also intended to meet the need for large transport aircraft.
-A bomber version, the A-8, was planned, but never built.
-Design was headed by Konrad Eicholtz.
+The Junkers 290 was developed directly from the Ju 90 airliner, versions of which had been evaluated for military purposes, and was intended to replace the Luftwaffes relatively slow Focke-Wulf Fw 200 Condor, which by 1942 was proving to be increasingly vulnerable when confronted with Royal Air Force aircraft.
+Furthermore, the airframe of the Fw 200 lacked sufficient strength for the role.
+Multiple roles for the aircraft were envisioned beyond that of a large transport aircraft; perhaps the most ambitious was a bomber version (referred to as the A-8) that was, while planned, never actually built.
+Work on the project originally began under the designation Ju 90S.
+Design work was headed by Konrad Eicholtz, the detailed design and production of the mock-ups was assigned to the Letov aircraft factory in Prague in 1939.

 The development programme resulted in the Ju 290 V1 prototype BD+TX, which first flew on 16 July 1942.
-It featured a lengthened fuselage, more powerful engines, and a Trapoklappe hydraulic rear loading ramp.
-Both the V1 and the first eight A-1 production aircraft were unarmed transports.
-The need for heavy transports saw the A-1s pressed into service as soon as they were completed.
-Several were lost in early 1943, including one taking part in the Stalingrad Airlift, and two flying supplies to German forces in Tunisia, and arming them became a priority.
+Two similar aircraft, designated Ju 290A-0, were completed that same year.
+In comparison with the Ju 90, it featured a lengthened fuselage, more powerful engines, and a Trapoklappe - a hydraulically operated rear loading ramp.
+A total of five Ju 290A-1s were produced in 1942, which was broadly similar to the Ju 290A-0 save for the addition of defensive armaments.
+This model was typically powered by four BMW 801L 14-cylinder radial engines, each capable of producing up to 1600 hp.
+The need for heavy transports led to the Ju 290A-1 being pressed into service as quickly as possibly.

-The urgent need for Ju 290s in the long-range maritime reconnaissance role was now also high priority, and resulted in the Ju 290A-2.
-Three A-1 aircraft were converted to A-2 specification on the assembly line.
-Production was slow due to the modifications necessary and the installation of strong defensive armament.
+An urgent need for Ju 290s in the long-range maritime reconnaissance role was also recognised by officials, this resulted in the development of the Ju 290A-2 during early 1943.
+Three A-1 aircraft were converted to A-2 standard while still on the assembly line; the range of modifications necessary, which included the installation of strong defensive armament, slowed production considerably.
 The A-2 was fitted with FuG 200 Hohentwiel low-UHF band search radar and a dorsal turret fitted with a 20 mm MG 151 cannon.
 The Hohentwiel radar was successfully used to locate Allied convoys at ranges of up to 80 km from an altitude of 500 m or 100 km from an altitude of 1000 m.
 It allowed the Ju 290 to track convoys while remaining out of range of anti-aircraft fire.

+Early on, production of the Ju 290 was assigned to Junker's Bernburg facility.
+Later on, production lines were established at Letov's plant in Prague to manufacture most versions of the aircraft, commencing with the Ju 290A-2.